 To email the Customer Care Team, please contact:

 The following tests are available outside the UK:

 - Food&DrinkScan Programme

 - Ideal Weight Programme

-Currently, the following tests are NOT available outside the UK and ROI:
+Currently, the following tests are NOT available outside the UK:

-We generally anticipate a delivery time of 10 working days for tests posted to addresses outside the UK and ROI.
+We generally anticipate a delivery time of 10 working days for tests posted to addresses outside the UK.